Ebazhanov/linkedin-skill-assessments-quizzes/google-cloud-platform/google-cloud-platform-quiz.md

 - [x] workloads
 - [ ] nodes

 #### Q62.
-In the command below, what is the purpose of the “--image” argument?
+In the command below, what is the purpose of the "--image" argument?

 ```
 kubectl create deployment app --image=$ImageRepo:$Tag